 The chapter headings are not slabs of concrete or stone.
 They are more like a menu with a few enticing dishes on it.
 A menu offering a thousand items would be almost impossible to navigate.

 I have created many outlines over time, and each one seems better than the last.
 But it is always replaced by another.

-Recently I looked at my latest attempt and noticed it had grown too unwieldy, with about 17 chapters, so I decided to group them.
-My attempt produced just seven chapter titles, which looked much more appetising.
-Imagining myself as a reader, I found this shorter version far easier to take in than the 17-chapter one.
-And with my author's hat on, it even looks like something I might enjoy writing.
-And I know it will morph again.
+Recently I looked at my latest attempt and noticed it had grown too unwieldy, with about 17 headings, so I grouped them and ended up with just 7 headings.
+Imagining myself as a reader, I found this much more appetising and far easier to take in than the longer version.
+And with my author's hat on, it even looks like something I might enjoy writing, though I know it will morph again.

 If you want to excel at writing, the consensus is that it’s crucial to read a lot.
 Over my lifetime, I haven’t read as much literature as I would have liked.
 This is mainly because I worked in various research jobs at the beginning of my career.
 By the time evening came, I felt saturated and had neither the appetite nor the stamina to read another word.